mokshparikh/mokshparikh/README.md

 👋 Welcome to my GitHub profile!

-This is Moksh Parikh, a Final year student at G H Patel College Of Engineering & Technology,  Cvmu University.
+Hello I am Moksh Parikh, a Final year student at G H Patel College Of Engineering & Technology,  Cvmu University.
 Currently, I am pursuing a BTech in Computer Science Engineering(IoT).

  I am a Web developer honing my skills in the problem-solving arena.
 Currently, I'm dedicated to mastering data structures and algorithms.
  I am passionate about building projects that solve meaningful problems and I am always ready to learn something new to push the boundaries of innovation.